awesomeeng/zephjs/docs/GetStartedLibrary.md

 <component-name>.css
 ```

-THese files can then be populate appropriately.
+These files can then be populated appropriately.

-If you are new to ZephJS it is strongly recommended you read the [Component Quick Start](./ComponentQuickStart.md) guide to learn about how to write ZephJS components.
+If one is new to ZephJS it is strongly recommended tp read the [Component Quick Start](./ComponentQuickStart.md) guide to learn about how to write ZephJS components.

 ## Bundling a Component Library